Salman Shah (actor): 1993–1994: Debut in films and establishment

-In the same year, He starred in the TV drama Itikotha which was based on rural garments industry.
-He played an England returned artisan named Yusuf.
+In the same year, he starred in the TV drama Itikotha which was based on the rural garments industry.
+He played an English returned artisan named Yusuf.

 1995–1996: Commercial successes, acclaim and superstardom

 The year 1995 was a vital year in Shah's career from commercial perspectives.
 He starred in Shopner Thikana, the biggest blockbuster of his career and the second highest grossing Bangladeshi film of all time.
 His other successful films that year were Shafi Bikrampuri's family drama Denmohor which was his last film with Mousumi, the romantic drama Moha Milon where he starred with veteran actress Bobita as her son and the comedy-drama Asha Bhalobasha opposite Shabnaz.
 His other releases that year namely Delwar Jahan Jhantu's Konnadan and Anjuman were commercial disappointments.

 In the same year, he acted in the hit and acclaimed TV drama Noyon playing the dual roles of twin brothers Sultan and Raj co-starring Shomi Kaiser.

 1996 was a prolific year in Shah's career.
 He starred in nine films.
 His first was rural and social drama Bichar Hobe where he reunited with director Shah Alam Kiran and Humayun Faridi.
 Shah played a villager who comes to the city to find his brother.
 The film was a success.
 His next release was Malek Afsari's acclaimed family drama Ei Ghor Ei Songsar where he co-starred with Bulbul Ahmed, Rosy Afsari and Ali Raj.
 His next was playing a sacrificial leading man in Priyojon.
 Shah starred with Shabnur in Motin Rahman's superhit romantic musical Tomake Chai.
 His chemistry with Shabnur was appreciated.

 His next release was Badal Khandakar's superhit social drama Shopner Prithibi where he played a Prince who rebels against his ruler father played by Rajib.
 The scenes depicting their conflicts were touted to be the main highlight of the film.
 It was his last film released while he was alive.
 Due to these consistent successes and critical acclaims Shah was labeled a Superstar by the media at the time.

 His next film Sotter Mrittu Nei released a week after his death on 13 September.
 The social drama co-starring Alamgir, Shabana and Shahnaz had Shah playing a man convicted of murder.
 The film turned out to be a blockbuster at the box office.
 Shah's performance in the film and song "Chithi Elo Jelkhana Te" were widely acclaimed.

 He also featured in Jibon Songsar which was Jakir Hossain Raju's first directorial.
 He then reunited with Shibli Sadik in the successful family drama Mayer Odhikar.
 His portrayal of a son fighting for his mother's rights against his grandmother played by veteran actress Ferdousi Mazumder was acclaimed.
 His last release of the year was Chawa Theke Pawa in which his on-screen stylish avatar was appreciated.